The State of Engineering 2018

 It’s no secret that the current demand for skilled engineers is far exceeding the current supply, with 61% of engineering associated businesses in the UK not being confident they will be able to fill their higher skilled positions.

-This is not a UK specific problem - countries all around the world are experiencing the same problem: how to encourage more people to take up engineering as a profession.
+This is not a UK specific issue - countries all around the world are experiencing the same problem: how to encourage more people to take up engineering as a profession.
 What is a UK specific problem is how ineffective some of the efforts have been up to this point in correcting the problem – with them largely being undermined by other factors beyond the control of the industry itself.

 Laying the Foundations